That’s Pushing 5000 Years Ago!!!

 For you true baseball buffs, these are very famous men.
 Bill Dineen, Bill Klem, Bill Brennan and Tom Connolly.

-Please, meet E. Lawrence Phillips: actor, impresario and announcer for the Washington Senators.
-He began announcing, in general, back in 1903 with boxing but, evidence exists of him announcing baseball in 1905.
+Please, meet Eugene Lawrence Phillips: actor, impresario and announcer for the Washington Senators.
+He began announcing in 1900 with boxing.
+He worked as a scorecard concessions manager for the Washington Senators back in those days.
+In 1901, they hired him to man the megaphone and announce batteries.
+He held that very position until 1928.
 The story is, upon hearing the voice of Phillips at one 1910 Senators game, Ban Johnson (American League president) was so impressed he decreed announcers would be required for all teams starting in the 1911 season and created eleven jobs in support.
 The National League, immediately, followed in suit with eight of their own; hence, the baseball public address announcer was officially adopted.
 Phillips, Johnson’s man, is your first ever World Series announcer 1911 which Connie Mack’s Athletics won over the New York Giants in six.

 A fun fact about E. Lawrence Phillips: he had only one arm, his right.